ashankz/lambda-runtime-perf/README.md

  - Go runtime seems to give a little better performance than others, in terms of response times and throughput
  - Node runtime seems to perform better than Python.
- - AWS documentation on Go is significantly less than Python/Node.
  - Package size of Go runtime is large: ~ 6 MB, compared to a few hundred bytes for Python/Node.